 Shortly after the race resumed, the 73 now with Mat Pombo behind the wheel, found himself in third.
 Pombo, knowing he needed to finish in front of the 81 proceeded to push the car to the limits.
 Hounding the second place Porsche lap after lap, eventually getting by him to take over the position.
 With that task complete he set his sights on the leader.
 With forty minutes left in the race he was eight seconds back.
 Pombo continued to push, closing the gap to just over three seconds with twenty-four minutes left in the race.

-At that point though it seemed as though he had lost his advantage, the tires probably worn from all of the hard racing to get to that point.
+At that race pace fuel consumption was an issue and Mat was forced to bow to the pursuit.
 The 81 started to open up it’s lead again and the championship seemed to be slipping away.
 But with seven minutes to go the unthinkable happened.
 The 81 entered the pits for fuel, apparently not having enough to make it to the finish.

 If you’re not familiar with the history of MINI, it was bread out of a need for a fuel efficient car after the Suez canal crisis sent fuel prices soaring post World War II.
 How fitting was it then to see the 73 MINI, despite being pushed as hard as it was, still have enough fuel to make it to the end.